DC Pride (comics): 2025

-DC Pride 2025 is due for release on June 4, 2025.
-In contrast to previous editions, the 2025 issue of DC Pride will feature one singular story arc of interweaving narratives written by Vita Ayala, Jude Ellison, Maya Houston, Sam Maggs, Tim Sheridan, and Josh Trujillo.
+DC Pride 2025 released on June 4, 2025.
+In contrast to previous editions, the 2025 issue of DC Pride features one singular story arc of interweaving narratives written by Vita Ayala, Jude Ellison, Maya Houston, Sam Maggs, Tim Sheridan, and Josh Trujillo.
 When a century old LGBTQ+ tavern in Gotham City announces its closure, Alan Scott and a host of other heroes and villains, including Question, Midnighter and Apollo, Harley Quinn, Jo Mullein, Bunker, Connor Hawke, and Blue Snowman, arrive to pay their respects.

 Reception

 Upon release, DC Pride #1 received widespread acclaim from comics critics.
 At the review aggregator website Comic Book Roundup, which assigns a weighted mean rating out of 10 to reviews from comics critics, the series received an average score of 9.2 based on 17 reviews.
 Oliver Sava, for The A.V.
 Club, wrote: "Corporate offerings celebrating Pride Month often feel like disingenuous attempts to cash in on a social movement, but DC Pride #1 succeeds by showcasing the ways DC Comics has been pushing LGBTQ+ representation for years. [...]
 Many of the stories in DC Pride feel like the start of something more, and ideally there's enough interest in this one-shot that these heroes can spend more than a month in the spotlight".
 Sava compared this issue to Marvel Voices Pride and called Marvel's issue "more of a mixed bag".
 Sava wrote that "while Marvel has dragged its feet in regards to meaningful LGBTQ+ representation in film and television, DC has spent the last decade expanding representation across all of its media".